ShazidMashrafi/CTF/Readme.md

 - Think from an attacker's perspective

 ## This Repository
-This collection contains writeups for web exploitation challenges I've solved.
+This collection contains writeups for Capture the flag challenges I've solved.
 Each writeup documents my approach, the vulnerabilities involved, and lessons learned.

 I focus primarily on web exploitation because it directly relates to my interests in web development and application security.